Originate/docker-await-postgres/README.md

 Using the Docker API (via `dockerode` or similar) will only tell you if the container is ready, but not if services inside the container are ready
 (you can read more about this here: [docker-library/postgres/#146](https://github.com/docker-library/postgres/issues/146)).

-`docker-await-postgres` will read the server logs and long poll until the _postgres_ server is trulry ready.
-So that tests only run when the server is trurly ready to accept connections.
+`docker-await-postgres` will read the server logs and long poll until the _postgres_ server is truly ready.
+So that tests only run when the server is truly ready to accept connections.
 Start `postgres` docker container and wait until it is truly ready.

 ## Usage